jasoncolburne/arad/documentation/design/README.md

 ### Database

-A relational database will give us the performance we need in this setup.
+Relational databases will give us the performance we need in this setup.
 PostgreSQL in specific allows creation of UUIDs (a type of entity identifier) within the database itself.

 ### Cache